trohit/ik/systemdesign/backend/COMPONENTS/MGMT/k8s.md

 A control plane node runs the following essential control plane components and agents:
 - API Server
 - Scheduler
+  - kube-scheduler is to assign new workload objects, such as pods encapsulating containers, to nodes - typically worker nodes.
+During the scheduling process, decisions are made based on current Kubernetes cluster state and new workload object's requirements.
+The scheduler obtains from the key-value store, via the API Server, resource usage data for each worker node in the cluster.
+The scheduler also receives from the API Server the new workload object's requirements which are part of its configuration data.
+  - The scheduler also takes into account Quality of Service (QoS) requirements, data locality, affinity, anti-affinity, taints, toleration, cluster topology, etc.
+  - The outcome of the decision process is communicated back to the API Server, which then delegates the workload deployment with other control plane agents.
+  - The scheduler is highly configurable and customizable through scheduling policies, plugins, and profiles.
+Additional custom schedulers are also supported, then the object's configuration data should include the name of the custom scheduler expected to make the scheduling decision for that particular object; if no such data is included, the default scheduler is selected instead.
 - Controller Managers
 - Key-Value Data Store.
 In addition, the control plane node runs: